driusan/dewm/src/WindowManaging.md

 We now have an unusual situation where the xterms we spawn appear, but only after we close an xterm that already exists is closed.
-When we look into our DestroyEventNotify handler, the answer is pretty obvious: we call TileWindows after removing a window, but not after mapping it.
+When we look into our DestroyEventNotify handler, the reason is pretty obvious: we call TileWindows after removing a window, but not after mapping it.
+Oops.

 ### "Handle MapRequest" +=
 ```go